 Grants ranging from $2,500 to $25,000 to Maine nonprofits for restoring environmental and human health through cultivating local gardens and preparing plant-based foods.
-A concept letter for the Nourishment grant cycle is due on July 15, 2018.
-Applicants should ensure that their projects allign with the following values and funding priorities: community rooted, equitable, mutually beneficial, empowering for health, and connective.
+Applicants should ensure that their projects align with the following values and funding priorities: community rooted, equitable, mutually beneficial, empowering for health, and connective.

 The Foundation prioritizes funding organizations with a history of embodying these in their work.
 When evaluating new projects and programs, the Foundation searches for natural alignment and designed commitment to these values:

 The Foundation believes organizations rooted in, and responsive to, community desire are more likely to be relevant, meaningful, and successful.
 Projects developed and implemented with ongoing involvement from stakeholders and target populations build connectivity and empowerment for Maine communities.

 The Foundation prioritizes organizations supporting human wholeness and healthy choices for underrepresented populations and geographic regions throughout the state of Maine.

 The Foundation respects organizations striving for a symbiotic relationship between people and the planet.
 The Foundation is seeking projects that simultaneously improve health outcomes for individuals while protecting or restoring local landscapes.